dustinspecker/awesome-eslint/readme.md

 - [Creating an ESLint Plugin](https://medium.com/tumblbug-engineering/creating-an-eslint-plugin-87f1cb42767f) - Article walking through the creation of an ESLint rule and plugin.
 - [Lint Like It's 2015](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48#.5p3yk0b03) - Article walking through the benefits of using ESLint.
-- [Linting JavaScript with ESLint](https://egghead.io/lessons/javascript-linting-javascript-with-eslint) - Video showing ESLint setup and basics.
-- [Linting React JSX with ESLint (in ES6)](https://egghead.io/lessons/react-linting-react-jsx-with-eslint-in-es6) - Video showing how to use React and JSX with ESLint.
-- [Plugin Module with Mixins](https://chrysanthium.com/eslint-integration) - Article on how to write a plugin as a node module containing modular mixin configuration.
 - [Writing a rule to spot undeclared props hiding in plain sight](http://blog.cowchimp.com/writing-a-custom-eslint-rule-to-spot-undeclared-props/) - Article about creating rules that require scope analysis.
 - [Dear Old ESLint](https://adropincalm.com/blog/dear-old-eslint/) - Quick intro article on ESLint.